ucsb-csw8/w24/_info/syllabus.md

 * Collaboration is only permitted when specifically allowed for — otherwise, you must do your own work independently. **Students are responsible for educating themselves on UCSB's academic integrity policies and abide by them.** [UCSB Academic Integrity](https://studentconduct.sa.ucsb.edu/academic-integrity).
 Any violation of academic integrity in this course will result in an automatic F and be reported to UCSB's Office of Student Conduct.
 If you have any questions regarding academic integrity, I'll be happy to discuss them.
 * We will use the online interactive textbook [zyBooks](https://www.zybooks.com/).
   * Instructions on purchasing the version for our course will be provided.
-* We will use the [Gradescope](https://gradescope.com) this quarter for certain lab assignments, quizzes, and the final exam.
+* We will use the [Gradescope](https://gradescope.com) for certain lab assignments, quizzes, and the final exam.
-* We will use the [Piazza](https://piazza.com/ucsb/winter2024/cmpscw8)
+* We will use [Piazza](https://piazza.com/ucsb/winter2024/cmpscw8) for all course-related communication and questions.

 # What this course is about